jstranberg/jstranberg/README.md

 - 👋 Hi, I’m @jstranberg
 - 👀 I’m interested in ...
-SRE and DevOps tech
+SDET And Test Automation
 - 🌱 I’m currently learning ...
-Go
+Appium
 - 💞️ I’m looking to collaborate on ...
-Go and Infrastructure Development
+Mobile and ML/AI Automation
-- 📫 How to reach me ...
-Email or message here
+- 📫 How to reach me ... tranberg.js@gmail.com

 <!---
 jstranberg/jstranberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.